Mental Health Services: An Overview

 Treatment Options: A Brief Summary

-- Cognitive behavioral therapy—This is a blend of behavioral therapy and cognitive therapy.
-It focuses on changing a person's thinking and actions so that she is more adaptive and healthy.
+Cognitive behavioral therapy—This is a blend of behavioral therapy and cognitive therapy.
+It focuses on changing a person's thinking and actions so that they are more adaptive and healthy.

 - Antipsychotics (neuroleptics)